-We analyze Hessian game dynamics in Section \ref{sec:HD}.
-The key tool we employ is the \emph{Bregman divergence} of the metric's potential \citep{Bre67}, an asymmetric measure of the ``remoteness'' of a given population state from any fixed target state. \footnote{In the case of the Shahshahani metric, the Bregman divergence corresponds to the \acl{KL} divergence, whose usefulness in the analysis of the replicator dynamics is well known \citep{Wei95,HS98}.} By using the Bregman divergence as a Lyapunov function, we prove global convergence to Nash equilibrium in strictly contractive games and local stability of \aclp{ESS} under Hessian game dynamics. \footnote{For continuous Hessian dynamics like the replicator dynamics, ``global'' should actually be read as ``almost global''; see Section \ref{sec:contractive} for an exact statement.} We also show that certain distinctive properties of the replicator dynamics in normal form games \textendash\ specifically, the convergence of the time averages of interior solutions to Nash equilibria, and the existence of simple sufficient conditions for permanence \textendash\ extend to all continuous Hessian dynamics.
-Finally, we show that strictly dominated strategies are eliminated under continuous Hessian dynamics, a conclusion which does not extend to the discontinuous regime. \footnote{See \cite{SDL08} and cf.~Section \ref{sec:dominated}.}
+The key tool that we employ for the analysis of Hessian dynamics is the \emph{Bregman divergence} \citep{Bre67}, an asymmetric measure of the ``remoteness'' of a given population state from any fixed target state. \footnote{In the Shahshahani case, this boils down to the \acl{KL} divergence, which has seen wide use in the analysis of the replicator dynamics \citep{Wei95,HS98}.} By using the Bregman divergence as a Lyapunov function, we prove global convergence to \acl{NE} in strictly contractive games and local stability of \aclp{ESS} under Hessian game dynamics.
+We also show that certain distinctive properties of the replicator dynamics in normal form games extend to \emph{all} continuous Hessian dynamics \textendash\ in particular, the convergence of time averages of interior solutions to the set of Nash equilibria, and the existence of simple sufficient conditions for permanence.
+Finally, we show that strictly dominated strategies are eliminated under continuous Hessian dynamics, a conclusion which does not extend to the discontinuous regime. \footnote{See \cite{SDL08} and Section \ref{sec:dominated}.}